pyfar/gallery/docs/contribute/general/governance.md

 The Steering Council is the governance body of the pyfar project.
 It is composed of people who are already actively involved in the development of pyfar packages and who have a broad understanding of all packages and the relationships between them.
 The overall role of the Council is to ensure, with input from the Community, the long-term well-being of the project, both technically and as a community.

-During the everyday project activities, council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
+During the everyday project activities, Council members participate in all discussions, code review and other project activities as peers with all other Contributors and the Community.
 In these everyday activities, Council Members do not have any special power or privilege through their membership on the Council.
 However, it is expected that because of the quality and quantity of their contributions and their expert knowledge of the Project Software and Services that Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.

 ### Responsibilities